tiagodeliberali/blog/docs/initial_tcp_server.md

 ## Adding a queue

 To have a working publish/subscribe, we can add a queue.
 Since we spawn some threads, we can use [Arc/Mutex](https://doc.rust-lang.org/book/ch16-03-shared-state.html).
-The `Mutex` will allow us to mutate the queue safely and `Arc` allow us to share the `Mutex` between threads.
+The `Mutex` will allow us to mutate the queue safely and `Arc` allows us to share the `Mutex` between threads.

 ```rust
 let queue: VecDeque<String> = VecDeque::new();